kajallsingh/CreditCardFraud/README.md

 This project detects fraudulent credit card transactions using machine learning models.
 The dataset is highly imbalanced, with only a small fraction of transactions being fraud.
 The project demonstrates data preprocessing, model training, evaluation, and prediction of new transactions.

 📊 Dataset
-Source: Public credit card transactions dataset (e.g., Kaggle).
+Source: Public credit card transactions dataset from kaggle

 Features:
 V1 to V28 — anonymized transaction features from PCA transformation